Frequently asked questions: confirmation of previous test results

 Yes, the PPC has just implemented a student program in Industrial/Organizational (Personnel) Psychology.
 This program is aimed at giving students on-the-job experience in the areas of test development, assessment and applied research.
 We especially welcome aboriginal students, students from visible minority groups, and students with disabilities.

 As information becomes available concerning the recruitment process, this site will be updated.
 In the meantime, students are directed to the Federal Student Work Experience Program (FSWEP) for general information, regulations, and opportunities related to student employment in the federal Public Service.

 Note that under the FSWEP program, preference is given to Canadian citizens.
-A Canadian citizen is a person who was born in Canada or who has applied through Citizenship and Immigration Canada and has received a citizenship certificate (see jobs.gc.ca).
+A Canadian citizen is a person who was born in Canada or who has applied through Immigration, Refugees and Citizenship Canada and has received a citizenship certificate.